 The Intercultural Center (IC) is a multipurpose center devoted to developing greater awareness of Asian/Asian American, Latino/Hispanic, and Queer contributions to Swarthmore College and the community as a whole.
 The IC fosters intercultural education for its members and the wider community about cultural, ethnic, class, and gender differences.
 The center promotes diversity and respect for differences at all levels with resources, support services, and programming for the student groups housed in the IC, and the entire College community.

 As a staff member of the College, you receive the benefit of a 10% discount on most items in the College Bookstore.
 You are also eligible for significantly discounted academic pricing on some computer supplies and software products.
 The Bookstore carries leisure reading books, children's books, beverages, snack foods, cards, gifts, toys, school supplies, office supplies, art materials, non-prescription drug products, and many imprinted clothing and gift items.
 A fax service is in place for both sending and receiving faxes.
 Postage stamps and phone cards are also available.

 The Bookstore is located in the lower level of Clothier Hall.
 Normal hours during the academic year are Monday through Friday, 8:30 a.m. to 5:00 p.m. and Saturdays, 11:00 a.m. to 3:00 p.m.
 Weekend and summer hours vary and are announced.
-You can reach the bookstore via e-mail at email@example.com, or on the web at http://www.bookstore.swarthmore.edu, or at extension 7756,
+You can reach the bookstore via e-mail at email@example.com, or visit our web page, or at extension 7756,